KunalGautam/blog.ikunal.in/content/post/2024-08-29-DireWolf-TNC-I-Gate-and-Digipeater-Setup.md

 ---

-##### Final Note: Although this process may seems to be exaggerated for few people, but final result is a solid and reliable IG adn Digipeater solution.
+##### Final Note: Although this process may seems to be exaggerated for few people, but final result is a solid and reliable IG & Digipeater solution.
 After setting up, one can also use it to track your APRS movement and share your track via different means (Like Telegram/WhatsApp/Email/SMS) to your friends and relatives, possiblities are endless!!